ibm-cloud-docs/sell/service-metering-integration.md

 The following list describes the expectations for tracking and submitting usage:

-*	Third-party providers don't need to submit usage for free plans or monthly subscription plans.
+*	Third-party providers don't need to submit usage for free plans.
 *	For metered plans, all providers must submit usage hourly, and usage for Lite plans must be submitted every 15 minutes to 1 hour.
+For fixed monthly fee plans, providers must submit usage data once per month.
 *	You're responsible for automating the usage submission, including automation that retries failure responses.
 To automate the usage submission, you can create cron jobs, or other similar job schedulers. {{site.data.keyword.cloud_notm}} doesn't provide a retry function for failed submissions.
 For more information, see the status codes and actions table in [Submitting usage records](/docs/sell?topic=sell-service-add-metrics#submit-usage).

 ![A diagram that shows third-party providers how the {{site.data.keyword.cloud_notm}} Usage Metering service works when they create a cron job, or other similar job scheduler to automate usage submission.](images/Usage_metering_role.svg "Understanding the function of the {{site.data.keyword.cloud_notm}} Usage Metering service for automating the submission of usage data."){: caption="Understanding the function of the {{site.data.keyword.cloud_notm}} Usage Metering service for automating the submission of usage data."}